UPTEC-F-23065/Modification-of-TALYS-for-TMC-simulations/README.md

 - A call to the new subroutine 'input7' is declared in the source file 'talysinput.f'
 - The file name is read and stored by TALYS as the value of the new keyword by the subroutine 'input7'.
 - An if-statement in 'massdis.f' checks the value of the new keyword and adds a non-default value to the file name of the file TALYS uses.

+The pdf-files included in this repository contains more detailed information about the modifications.

+## Installation

+First, a copy of TALYS 1.96 is needed (see 'Requirements').
+If the build of TALYS fails due to memory problems, a possible solution is described in 'Modifications_of_TALYS_file_code_build.pdf'.
+A modified copy of the file 'code_build.sh' is also included in this repository.

+The modifications are implemented either by re-writing the source code files mentioned in 'Overview of file modifications', or by replacing the source files by the '.f' files in this repository.
+TALYS will need to be recompiled after the source files have been altered.

+## How to use the modified TALYS version for TMC simulations.

+The modified TALYS version is meant to be used together with the Python program McPUFF, found in separate repository on the GitHub account UPTEC-F-23065.
+McPUFF calls TALYS during its execution and the only prerequisite is that TALYS is compiled and on path.